planetsizecpu/Cave-In/README.md

 To run it just download/unpack the files & folders and click on cave.red file if you have the Red language toolchain in your path (yes it runs on interpreter), otherwise click on cave executable file (not tested on Mac).

+Official sound support is not available at this time, so no sound is provided.

 Have fun!

 **********************************************************************************************************